Hands-on Gear Review

 Best Uses: Ridge scrambles, backpacking, casual wear.

 The La Sportiva FC ECO 2.0 is a good-looking and robust shoe.
 The stiff leather uppers and burly shank and midsole inspire a feeling of confidence on rough terrain and with a pack.
 It delivers great traction, and we gave it the highest score for foot support.
-These characteristics helped the shoe out-perform many of its competitors when we were carrying moderate loads.
+These characteristics helped the shoe out-perform many of its competitors when we were carrying moderate loads, and we've awarded it a Top Pick for Backpacking.
 We also loved its casual unassuming appearance, which let our testers keep them on from landscaping the yard to office meetings.

 Compare top rated competitors side-by-side >